-Anonymous asked: When I have a big, looming task that I need to complete, often the hardest part is jUST STARTING.
+Anonymous said: When I have a big, looming task that I need to complete, often the hardest part is jUST STARTING.
 Like, even just opening up the Word document and typing that first sentence.
 Do you have any tips or mantras for taking those first baby steps toward getting something done?

 Find something you believe in, and rabidly, carefully follow its thread.
 Start small and plan comprehensively.
 For example, I wrote my first book by drafting an outline, sending it to friends, getting feedback and encouragement, and building it slowly over the course of a few years.